supertokens/blog/content/learnings-from-revamping-supertokens/index.md

 ![SuperTokens Figma ](./figma.png)

-By using both content variation or design variation, we were able isolate which design and content would work best independently and then together.
+By using both content variation or design variation, we were able to isolate which design and content would work best independently, and then in conjunction with one another as well.

 ### Step 6: User Interviews
 ![SuperTokens swag](./suoertokens_swag_1.png)